-Population and Household Statistics (STATPOP): international migration by Swiss and foreign nationals who are part of the permanent resident population.
+Population and Household Statistics:

+International migration by Swiss and foreign nationals who are part of the permanent resident population.
 STATPOP replaced the Statistics on Annual Population Status (ESPOP) as of 2011.

-State Secretariat for Migration (SEM): international migration of foreigners international migrations by labour-market status.
+State Secretariat for Migration:

+International migration of foreigners

+International migrations by labour-market status.
 For statistical purposes, the concept of international migration is expanded to cover new cross-border commuters (counted as immigrations) and persons losing the status of cross-border commuters (counted as emigrations).

-Labour market flows G 1.4
+Labour market flows Graphic 4

-1.6 Concepts relating to employment income
+6. Concepts relating to employment income